WP-API/docs/using-the-rest-api/backbone-javascript-client.md

 var post = new wp.api.models.Post( { id: 1 } );
 post.fetch();
 post.getRevisions().done( function( revisions ){
   console.log( revisions );
 });
 ```

-If you add custom endpoints to the api they will also become available as models/collections.
+If you add custom endpoints to the API they will also become available as models/collections.
 For example, you will get new models and collections when you [add REST API support to your custom post type](http://v2.wp-api.org/extending/custom-content-types/).
-Note: because the schema is stored in the user's session cache to avoid re-fetching, you may need to open a new tab to get a new read of the Schema.
+Note: Because the schema is stored in the user's session cache to avoid re-fetching, you may need to open a new tab to get a new read of the Schema.